Learn more about LLCs and C Corps, including the pros and cons of each.

 Both can work in your benefit, but it’s up to you to weigh the merits and setbacks that come with each structure.
 Let’s take a closer look at these two models to help you make a decision.

-An LLC is a business structures that offers protection to its owners from such personal responsibilities as liabilities and/or debts.
+An LLC is a business structure that offers protection to its owners from such personal responsibilities as liabilities and/or debts.
 LLCs are known as “hybrid” entities since they combine the characteristics of partnerships or sole proprietorships with a corporation.

 Here are a few benefits that come with forming an LLC: